-- iii. the name-codes of the significant points not marked by the position of a radio navigation aid, their geographical coordinates in degrees, minutes and seconds and the bearing to the nearest tenth of a degree and distance to the nearest two-tenths of a kilometre (tenth of a nautical mile) from the reference radio navigation aid; - iv. applicable holding patterns; - v. transition altitude/height to the nearest higher 300 m or 1,000 ft; - vi. area speed restrictions, where established; - vii. the designation of the navigation specification(s) including any limitations, where established; - viii. all compulsory and "on-request" reporting points; - ix. radio communication procedures, including: - call sign(s) of ATS unit(s); - frequency; - transponder setting, where appropriate; - x. an indication of "flyover" significant waypoints. - (3) A textual description of standard arrival route(s) instrument (STAR) and relevant communication failure procedures shall be provided and shall, whenever feasible, be shown on the chart or on the same page which contains the chart. - (4) Aeronautical database requirements.
-Appropriate data to support navigation database coding shall be published in accordance with the Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS, Doc 8168), Volume II, Part III, Section 5, Chapter 2, 2.2, on the verso of the chart or as a separate, properly referenced sheet.
+- iii. significant points not marked by the position of a radio navigation aid including: - when the significant point is used for conventional navigation: - name-code; - geographical coordinates in degrees, minutes and seconds; - bearing to the nearest tenth of a degree from the reference radio navigation aid; - distance to the nearest two-tenths of a kilometre (tenth of a nautical mile) from the reference radio navigation aid; - identification of the reference radio navigation aid; - when the significant point is used for area navigation: - name-code; - iv. applicable holding patterns; - v. transition altitude/height to the nearest higher 300 m or 1,000 ft; - vi. area speed restrictions, where established; - vii. the designation of the navigation specification(s) including any limitations, where established; - viii. all compulsory and "on-request" reporting points; - ix. radio communication procedures, including: - call sign(s) of ATS unit(s); - frequency and, if applicable, SATVOICE number; - transponder setting, where appropriate; - x. an indication of "flyover" significant waypoints; and - xi. for arrival procedures to an instrument approach designed specifically for helicopters, the term "CAT H" shall be depicted in the arrival chart plan view. - (2) A textual description of standard arrival route(s) instrument (STAR) and relevant communication failure procedures shall be provided and shall, whenever feasible, be shown on the chart or on the same page which contains the chart. - (3) Aeronautical database requirements.
+Appropriate data to support navigation database coding shall be published in accordance with the Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS, Doc 8168), Volume II, Part III, Section 5, Chapter 2, - 2.2, on the verso of the chart or as a separate, properly referenced sheet.